Quality and Integrity Management – 5 Ways of Insuring Transparency and Quality

 - Valuable feedback for ISCC to further develop the system and for companies and CBs to improve processes and compliance

 The participation of ISCC system users in a scheduled ISCC Integrity Assessment is mandatory.
-Refusal to participate may be considered a serious non-conformity with the ISCC requirements and will be sanctioned.
+Refusal to participate may be considered a critical non-conformity with the ISCC requirements and will be sanctioned.